Krolik23/php-redis-k8s-exercise/README.md

 #### 1. Build Helm Chart and sent it to the registry

 As the first step, application configuration should be properly build and send to the registry.
 Since Helm 3 supports OCI registires it is possible to keep it in eg. AWS ECR.
-An appropriate approach would be to create a dedicated repository for this Helm chart, allowing it to be independently developed and tagged along with the release of new versions.
-The CI/CD process configured with the repository should be responsible for syntax validation, configuration correctness, building, and pushing the Helm Chart to the registry.
+An appropriate approach would be to create a dedicated repository for the Helm Charts code, allowing it to be independently developed and tagged along with the release of new versions.
+We should have CI/CD process configured with the repository, it would be responsible for syntax validation, configuration correctness, building, and pushing the Helm Chart to the registry.

 To manually prepare the Helm Chart and push it to, for example, ECR, we can use the commands below:
 ```